-The guiding document for growth and transportation at UNC-CH is the 2006 Campus Master Plan Update, which includes planning for car and bus transportation, open space, the pedestrian network and utilities.
+The guiding document for growth and transportation at UNC-Chapel Hill is the 2006 Campus Master Plan Update, which includes planning for car and bus transportation, open space, the pedestrian network and utilities.
 Bicycle transportation is not explicitly addressed in the 2006 plan and has been incorporated informally into the campus environment in past years.

 The Campus Master Plan goals for transportation were originally developed by the 1998 Parking and Transit Task Force for the original 2001 Campus Master Plan.
 They included the following: